khaingtt/kportfolio/README.md

 ### **Components**

-* The common _**navigation bar**_  presents on all the pages.
-It has two parts that links to social media and the main menu.
+* The site has two parts that links to social media and the main menu.
+The common _**navigation bar**_  presents on all the pages.
 For the mobile view the main menu collapses into a hamburger menu icon and a drop down menu.
 * Every pages include _**footer**_ with the copyright statement.
 * The _**"quick link"**_ buttons, the viewer to the contact or project pages where appropriate.
 * Graphic content is represented by the _**icons**_ (socials icons in the navbar, tech icons on the resume and project pages) and _**images**_ (on the About page, Projects, Blog, Blog posts).
 * Projects and Blog pages have a common theme of _**"preview cards"**_, the separate box that includes images, text, header, links.
 * Blog post pages share a component of a _**blog navbar**_, which includes left and right arrows and "back to blog" button.
-* Finally, the contact page contains the _**form**_ with text fields, lables, text area for the message and submit button.
+* Finally, the contact page contains the _**form**_ with text name fields, email address bar, text area for the message and submit button.

 ## Target audience